10 Most Attractive Cities for Expats in China

 Thanks to its unique geographical location in central China, the city is constantly doused in bright yellow lights, and neatly constructed boulevards give the city a warm homely feel.

 - Temperature range: -4 (24.8) to 32 (89.6)

-- Best for: history buffs, world travelers, and expats looking to mingle with locals
+- Best for: History buffs, world travelers, and expats looking for an authentic experience

 - Temperature range: -8 (17.6°F) to 31°C (87.8°F)